Three-Little-Birds/ctrltest-mcp/README.md

 ## Agent playbook

-- **Gust rejection** - feed archived diffSPH gradients (`diffsph_metrics`) and Foam-Agent archives to quantify adaptive CPG improvements.
+- **Gust rejection** - feed archived diffSPH gradients (`diffsph_metrics`) and Foam-Agent archives (paths returned by those services) to quantify adaptive CPG improvements.
 - **Controller comparison** - log analytics for multiple PID gains, export JSONL evidence, and visualise in Grafana.
 - **Policy evaluation** - integrate with RL or evolutionary algorithms; metrics are structured for automated scoring.

 ## Stretch ideas

-1. Extend the adapter for PteraControls once upstream bindings land.
+1. Extend the adapter for PteraControls (planned once upstream Python bindings are published).
 2. Drive the MCP from `scripts/fitness` to populate nightly scorecards.
 3. Combine with `migration-mcp` to explore route-specific disturbance budgets.